alessandrocandolini/haskell-playground/chap3/README.md

 map :: ( a -> b ) -> [a] -> [b]
 filter :: ( a -> Bool ) -> [a] -> [a]
 ```
-those definitions are parametrised over arbitrary type variables (eg, `a` , `b`, etc).
+Those definitions are parametrised over arbitrary type variables (eg, `a` , `b`, etc).
 It does not matter what the actual type will be, for all types the implementation will be exactly the same.
 We can define/implement it once, and apply it to any arbitrary type.
 The definition/implementation is shared across all the types.

 Consider instead functions like structural equality
 ```